jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 OpenTitan's [HMAC block][hmac] supports HMAC-SHA256 mode of operation with a key length of 256 bits.
 The [KMAC block][kmac] supports KMAC128 and KMAC 256, with a key length of \[128, 192, 256, 384, 512\] bits.

-APIs are defined in the for HMAC-SHA256 and KMAC256.
+APIs are defined in the following section for HMAC-SHA256 and KMAC256.
 Key sizes supported are 256 bits for HMAC and \[128, 192, 256, 384, 512\] bits for KMAC.

 The HMAC API supports both one-shot and streaming modes of operation.

-Kindly refer to the links in the section for more information on the HMAC and the KMAC constructions and supported modes.
+Kindly refer to the links in the [reference](#reference) section for more information on the HMAC and the KMAC constructions and supported modes.

 ### Key Generation